Colorado is home to some of the nation's best-preserved cliff dwellings and Native American archeological finds.

 Mesa Verde National Park

 Just east of Cortez, visit the spectacular cliff dwellings and mesa-top villages in world-renowned Mesa Verde National Park, a World Heritage Site, voted the No. 1 historic monument in the world.
 Ranger-guided, self-guided, and half-day guided tours are available in the park.
 Enjoy dinner at the famous Metate Room with views that will take your breath away.

-Visit the Anasazi Heritage Center, an archaeological museum and the headquarters for the Canyons of the Ancients National Monument (north of Cortez).
+Visit the Canyons of the Ancients Visitor Center & Museum, an archaeological museum and the headquarters for the Canyons of the Ancients National Monument (north of Cortez).
 The center includes archaeological exhibits, hands-on activities, cultural videos and two small archaeological sites.
 Attend free American Indian dances and cultural programs at the Cortez Cultural Center in the evening (during the summer months).

 Chimney Rock & Pagosa Springs

 From mid-May to the end of September, take a trip back in time at Chimney Rock National Monument.
 This site, once home to the ancestors of the modern Pueblo Indians, is of great spiritual significance today.
 In September 2012, the area became the Chimney Rock National Monument.
 Travel on to Pagosa Springs, whose name is a Ute Indian word meaning “healing waters.”
 The hot mineral springs here are renowned for their healing qualities.
 Give them a try and learn the lore of the fight for ownership of the hot springs between the Ute and Navajo Indians.

 Drive from Pagosa Springs to Ouray, joining the San Juan Skyway in Durango, and follow it through Silverton into Ouray.
 As you travel along this All-American Road, often called “The Most Beautiful Drive in America,” reflect on this area from the perspective of the Ute Indians, who utilized these mountains as a summer camp for their family groups over the centuries.
 In Ouray, their hot springs also had special significance for the Uncompahgre Band of Utes.
 They called the hot springs “sacred miracle waters,” and used them for both ceremonial and healing purposes, even bathing their beloved horses in the steaming waters.
 In the late 19th century, Chief Ouray built a small summer home at the hot springs where the Wiesbaden Spa is now located.